pierrejacob/dempsterpolytope/README.md

 # montecarlodsm

-This is about Dempster-Shafer approach to inference in the case of categorical distributions.
+This is about Dempster-Shafer approach to inference in the case of Categorical distributions.